kawaicheung/naming-things/manuscript/NamingStates.md

 # Naming States

+[This one is a little weird because my example isn't really about state naming -- Published and Draft are perfectly good states.
+It's about the action of "Unpublishing" - maybe I can just state that "IsWorkflowUnpublishable()" is weird.
+Or maybe I can just talk abotu this more as a cautionary tale]

 I can't think of a place where naming is more essential than when dealing with states.
 An account might be _active_ or _inactive_; A purchase order could be _pending_, _processed_, or _canceled_.
 Finding that perfect name for each state is hard--especially when an entity can have a lot of states that all have roughly the same meaning.

 Billing systems are a great example of this.
 I've been working with Stripe's API for awhile now and I still have to remind myself what the difference is between subscriptions that are _past_due_, _unpaid_, _incomplete_, _expired_, or _canceled_.
 They all kind of mean similar things (there's something wrong with the subscription), but understanding their subtle differences are the key to a successful integration and basically having nothing work correctly.